m2cci-belkhayt/Controlling-D.suzukii-population-using-mathematical-modeling-and-SIT-with-Females-and-Males-release/README.md

- # Sterile Insect Technique (SIT) for Controlling *Drosophila Suzukii Releasing sterile Males and Females*
+ # Sterile Insect Technique (SIT) for Controlling *Drosophila Suzukii by Releasing sterile Males and Females*

 Welcome to the README for our research project on the Sterile Insect Technique (SIT) applied to *Drosophila Suzukii* populations.
 In this repository, we explore the dynamics of *D. suzukii* populations when both sterile females and males are released into the environment, comparing this strategy to the traditional male-only release approach.
 Our research utilizes Ordinary Differential Equation (ODE) modeling to understand the effectiveness of these release strategies in pest management.